luckypoem/moesocks/README.md

 After version v1.0.0.0, moesocks will default to no buffer at the application level.
 Smart buffer is expected from the kernel.

-In app buffer can still be tuned on by setting "tcpBufferSizeInPacket" in `config.json` a value greater then 1.
+In app buffer can still be tuned on by setting "tcpBufferSize" in `config.json` a value greater then 1.

 ## Force ECN